-Graduate stipends are distributed semi-monthly through the Rice payroll system.
-For payroll purposes, the fall semester begins on August 16th, first payday on August 30th; the spring semester begins on January 1st, first payday on January 15th.
-The last paycheck for the spring semester is issued on May 15th.
+Sociology Graduate stipends are distributed on a 12-monthly basis and distributed semi-monthly through the Rice payroll system.

+For payroll purposes,

+the fall semester begins on August 16th, first payday on August 30th.
 If you will be receiving a stipend through your department, then these conditions must be completed in order for your check to be released on the appropriate payday:

-- You must be registered full-time (at least 9 hours in fall/spring; 6 hours in summer) for the current semester in which you are receiving a student stipend. - You may be asked to complete your I-9, presenting original documents to your department coordinator or the Payroll Office. - If you have not submitted to Payroll a W-4 tax form, then you will still receive pay, but taxes will be withheld at the highest rate.
+- You must be registered full-time (at least 9 hours in fall/spring; 9 hours in summer) for the current semester in which you are receiving a student stipend. - You may be asked to complete your I-9, presenting original documents to your department coordinator or the Payroll Office. - If you have not submitted to Payroll a W-4 tax form, then you will still receive pay, but taxes will be withheld at the highest rate.